sktigpta/Secure-Rights/README.md

-# 🛡️ Safeguarding Stories: AI for Intellectual Property Protection
+# 🛡️ SecureRights.app: AI for Intellectual Property Protection

-Disney's vast library of intellectual property, including movies, TV shows, and characters, is a prime target for cyberattacks and piracy.Unauthorized access and distribution of this content can lead to significant financial losses and damage to the brand.
+Disney's vast library of intellectual property, including movies, TV shows, and characters, is a prime target for cyberattacks and piracy.
+Unauthorized access and distribution of this content can lead to significant financial losses and damage to the brand.

 <img src="https://storage.googleapis.com/vision-hack2skill-production/innovator/USER00000009/1736408607609-SafeguardingStoriesAIforIntellectualPropertyProtection.png" alt="Disney IP Protection" style="width: 100%; border-radius: 1em;">

 ## 🚀 Getting Started

+### System Requirements
+Before installation, ensure your system meets these minimum requirements:
+- **RAM**: 4GB or higher (8GB recommended)
+- **Storage**: 10GB free space
+- **CPU**: Intel i5 or equivalent (for CPU-only processing)
+- **GPU**: 4GB+ VRAM with CUDA support (for accelerated processing)
+- **Operating System**: Windows 10/11, macOS 12+, or Ubuntu 20.04+

+Processing on CPU-only setups will work but will be significantly time-consuming compared to GPU-accelerated systems.

 ### Prerequisites
 Before proceeding with the installation, ensure that you have the following dependencies installed: